logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 You can log either transformed or/and untransformed features.
 To get untransformed features, you can specify `transform=False` in `feature_view.get_batch_data` or `feature_view.get_feature_vector(s)`.
 Inference helper columns are returned along with the untransformed features.
 If you have On-Demand features as well, call `feature_view.compute_on_demand_features` to get the on demand features before calling `feature_view.log`.To get the transformed features, you can call `feature_view.transform` and pass the untransformed feature with the on-demand feature.

 Predictions can be optionally provided as one or more columns in the DataFrame containing the features or separately in the `predictions` argument.
 There must be the same number of prediction columns as there are labels in the feature view.
 It is required to provide predictions in the `predictions` argument if you provide the features as `list` instead of pandas `dataframe`.
-The training dataset version will also be logged if you have called either `feature_view.init_serving(...)` or `feature_view.init_batch_scoring(...)`.
+The training dataset version will also be logged if you have called either `feature_view.init_serving(...)` or `feature_view.init_batch_scoring(...)` or if the provided model has a training dataset version.

 The wallclock time of calling `feature_view.log` is automatically logged, enabling filtering by logging time when retrieving logs.